FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Controllable Symbolic Music Generation

 \section{Controllable Symbolic Music Generation}

-We identify two different levels of controllability over the generation process.
-The most prevalent form of control is global conditioning of the model, where the generation is guided by a constant set of attributes which do not change during the generation process.
+In the context of generative modelling, controllability is an important issue, as such models only become useful if the user is able to steer the generation process in a desired direction.
+This has recently been observed for text-to-image models and we intend to take a closer look at controllable music generation.
+We identify two different levels of controllability: global and fine-grained control.
+Global conditioning, where the generation is guided by a constant set of attributes that do not change during the generation process, is the most prevalent form of control.
 Examples of global control include prompt-based conditioning \citep{payne_musenet_2019} or conditional decoding of latent representations \citep{brunner_midi-vae_2018}.
 Fine-grained control is achieved when the generation process can be guided at any point in time, i.e. if the control attributes can be arbitrarily varied over time.
 Consider controlling what instruments are playing in the generated sequence as an example of global control in contrast to controlling what instruments are playing \emph{at any point in time} as an example of fine-grained control.
 Note that fine-grained control also implies global control, as global control can be achieved by fixing the control attributes to some constant value.
 Fine-grained control is therefore a strictly more powerful property and seemingly harder to obtain, as is highlighted in Table~\ref{tab:method_comparison}.